hybridgroup/cylon-site/source/blog/2015-02-05-using-socketio-with-cylon.html.markdown

     Cylon.start();

-Let's go over the code above, we define a new robot and add `events` to it, these events are the ones the API plugin will register listeners for.
+Let's go over the code above.
+First, we define a new robot and add `events` to it.
+The API plugin will register listeners for these events.

-Then we define custom commands that will be available to the API, as you can see the definition of commands is slightly different, but this is for a reason, this way you create aliases your robot methods more easily.
-You could also just define methods in your robot and omit the `commands` definition, in that case all of the methods added to the robot would be available to the API, but we preffer this more explicit way of doing it.
+Then we define custom commands that will be available to the API.
+As you can see, defining commands is slightly different, but this is for a good reason.
+This way you can create aliases for your robot methods more easily.
+You can also just define methods in your robot and omit the `commands` definition, in which case all of the methods added to the robot would be available to the API.
+We prefer this more explicit way of doing it, which gives you more control over what you are exposing to the API.

-Now let's take a look at the client side of this example.
+Now, let's take a look at the client side of this example:

 `robot-events-client.js`